-I made the pavlova on Christmas eve so it had a lot of time to cool and set over night.
-The whipped cream and fruits were added on Christmas day, just before we served the dish.
+I made the pavlova on Christmas eve so it had a lot of time to cool and set over night in the oven.
+The whipped cream and berries (raspberries, blueberries are in season) were added on Christmas day, just before we served the dish.
 This way the pavlova remains crisp and the rest of the ingredients are fresh.

 A stand mixer is probably ideal for the pavlova as it takes a while to prepare the egg whites but a hand mixer (this was what I used) worked fine.
-I did take turns with other people while we whisked the egg whites as it was quite taxing to do.
+Make sure that the bowl and the mixer are clean from any oil to ensure that the egg white will form.
+You may clean the bowl and whisk with vinegar or lemon juice to ensure that they are clean prior to making your perfect Kiwi pavlovas.

 Here’s how I made the New Zealand Christmas Pavlova: